marcusgreen/moodle-qtype_aitext/README.md

 Additional documentation can be found here https://github.com/marcusgreen/moodle-qtype_aitext/wiki

+## Warning
+LLarge Language modesls (LLMs) such as ChatGPT are based on probablity and should never be relied on for high stakes tasks.
+LLM systems may give wrong and misleading answers and may give different answers based on the same data.
+This plugin is only as good as the LLM system it is linked to and the prompts that are provided as parts of the question.
+This plugin was developed to help teachers and students to promote learning and it is widely used.

+## Additional Warning

+Do not use for important assessments,

 ## Prompting
 It requires the creation of a prompt to evaluate the text according to its purpose and an optional marking scheme.
 For example for a question